joshuaeckroth/cse230-website/homework/homework-7.markdown

 separation).
 Also, split your code into three files: `room.h`, `room.cpp`, and `main.cpp`.

-If you choose to represent your room exits with a map, have a look at this example code from class: [room.cpp](/code/room-cpp.html)

 This may be interesting if you have some free time:
 [http://www.kongregate.com/games/2DArray/you-find-yourself-in-a-room](http://www.kongregate.com/games/2DArray/you-find-yourself-in-a-room)